 Eight semesters of full-time study are expected.
 External transfer students are credited with one semester in residence for each full-time semester (or equivalent) earned at another institution.

-Internal transfer students must be enrolled in CALS for at least two semesters.
+Internal transfer students must be enrolled in CALS for at least two full-time semesters.

 The final semester before graduation must be completed in a Cornell program as a full-time student.
 (The School of Continuing Education does not count towards a final semester of residency).